Suboxone Treatment in Long Island

 Opioids have a high potential for abuse because of the way that they interact with your body.
-If you take opioids for a long enough period of time, your body’s chemistry will adapt to the point where it needs them to survive.
+If you take opioid drugs for a long enough period of time, your body’s chemistry will adapt to the point where it needs them to survive.
 Ultimately, you could suffer serious withdrawal symptoms if you go even a few hours without your drug of choice.
-It’s fairly common to use suboxone to help safely wean yourself from opioid use, but in some cases, you can actually become addicted to suboxone itself.
+It’s fairly common to use suboxone to help safely wean yourself from opioid use disorder, but in some cases, you or your family member can actually become addicted to suboxone itself.

 Table of Contents